 Nutrition and Feeding For A Shih Tzu

 The recommended feeding for a Havanese is ½ to 1 cup of high-quality dog food divided into two meals.
 However, their diet depends on the dog's size, age, activity levels, and metabolism.
 Dogs are just like people and react differently to all different kinds of foods.
-The dog who sleeps all day will eat less than the extremely active dog and play all day.
 The quality of dog food also has a huge effect on their health and wellness.

 Related: Organic Dog Food Vs Non Organic [In-Depth Comparison]